gabbilopez/gabbilopez/README.md

         - Exploring microservices and good coding practices<br>
         - Passionate about collaboration and solutions that impact people<br>
         - Constantly evolving, always learning something new<br>
-        - I love coffee, music and swimming in the sear<br>
+        - I love coffee, music and swimming in the sea<br>
     </p>
 </div>